Shutterfly revenue beats estimates on photo print sales

 Revenue at the consumer business, built around the sale of photo books, calendars and other photo-based products, rose 29 percent to $116.7 million.

-Shares of the company, which competes mainly with Hewlett-Packard's (HPQ.N) Snapfish, Webshots and Facebook Inc (FB.O), closed at $44.90 on the Nasdaq on Wednesday.
+Shares of the company, which competes mainly with Hewlett-Packard's Snapfish, Webshots and Facebook Inc, closed at $44.90 on the Nasdaq on Wednesday.

 (Reporting By Aurindom Mukherjee and Supantha Mukherjee in Bangalore; Editing by Rodney Joyce)